Fayti1703/Hacknet-deBugFinder/README.md

 Also, if at any point you see **red text**, stop.
 Something's gone wrong.
 If you can read through the error messages and fix it; do that and then continue.
 Otherwise, seek assistance from someone who does know what's going on.)

+1. Copy the `FNA.dll` file from Hacknet's directory into this project's `lib` directory.

-1. Navigate to this project's directory in the command prompt.
+2. Navigate to this project's directory in the command prompt.
 (you can easily do this by copying the path to it and pasting it into your terminal after typing `cd `.
 If you're on Windows and on the wrong drive, typing the drive letter followed by a colon, e.g. `D:`, switches to the right drive.)

-2. Type `msbuild DeBugFinderPatcher/DeBugFinderPatcher.csproj` to build the patcher.
+3. Type `msbuild DeBugFinderPatcher/DeBugFinderPatcher.csproj` to build the patcher.
-3. Type `cd lib` to enter the `lib` directory, then run `mono ./DeBugFinderPatcher.exe -exeDir %HACKNET_DIR% -spit`.
+4. Type `cd lib` to enter the `lib` directory, then run `mono ./DeBugFinderPatcher.exe -exeDir %HACKNET_DIR% -spit`.
 Make sure to replace `%HACKNET_DIR%` with the path to your Hacknet directory.
-4. Type `msbuild ../DeBugFinder/DeBugFinder.csproj` to build the main DeBugFinder dll.
+5. Type `msbuild ../DeBugFinder/DeBugFinder.csproj` to build the main DeBugFinder dll.
-5. Type `mono ./DeBugFinderPatcher.exe -exeDir %HACKNET_DIR%` to properly patch your Hacknet binary.
+6. Type `mono ./DeBugFinderPatcher.exe -exeDir %HACKNET_DIR%` to properly patch your Hacknet binary.
-6. Then, simply copy the `DeBugFinder.dll` file from the `lib` directory into your Hacknet directory.
+7. Then, simply copy the `DeBugFinder.dll` file from the `lib` directory into your Hacknet directory.

 And you're done!
 That's the manual compilation process.
-Note that like the express compilation, if you, for instance, don't modify the patcher, you don't need to rebuild it.
+Note that like the express compilation, you don't need to repeat steps if their dependencies haven't changed.

+For instance, you only need perform step 1 once.
-Just pick up from step 4. (but make sure you're in the `lib` directory!)
+And if you don't modify the patcher, you don't need to rebuild it; just pick up from step 4. (but make sure you're in the `lib` directory!)

 For repeated builds, it may also make sense to add the argument `-nolaunch` in step 5.
 This skips rewriting the launcher files (if any) every patch.

 ## Packaging
-In case you're compiling DeBugFinder to send to someone else, you only need to include the `DeBugFinderPatcher.exe` and `DeBugFinder.dll` files.
+In case you're compiling DeBugFinder to send to someone else, you only need to include the `DeBugFinderPatcher.exe`, `DeBugFinder.dll`, `PatcherCommands.xml` and (for first installations) `Mono.Cecil.dll` files.

-Your peer only needs to complete the installation instructions above with those two files.
+Your peer only needs to complete the installation instructions above with those files.

 # Usage

+## Commands

 Eight commands have been added to the in-game terminal:
 * `deccode`: